-Of course these hairstyles are from the 1920's, but in Spring/Summer 2016 these hairstyles have just as much fashion appeal as they did back then.
+Of course these hairstyles are from the 1920's, but in 2017 these hairstyles have just as much fashion appeal as they did back then.
 Here's how you can get the look of the brothers, by order of The Peaky Blinders.

-The Tommy Shelby cut is an undercut with no fade on the back & sides.
-It's probably a number 1-2 on back and sides, short but not a zero like some of the other Peaky cuts.
-You want to leave plenty of length on top, with more length in the fringe to sweep the hair across (the cut above has a blunted fringe, unlike Tommy's cut)
+The Tommy Shelby cut is an undercut with a short back & sides.
+It's around a number 1-2 on back and sides kept high & tight, short but not a zero like some of the other Peaky cuts.
+You want to leave plenty of length on top, with more length in the fringe to sweep the hair across.

 The Arthur Shelby cut is a disconnected undercut with lots of length on top, and a swept back style.
 You want to keep the top very long for this style, and the back and sides short at between a 0-2, depending on how harsh you want the cut to be!

 Now for the crazy brother, Arthur!
 The slick back look is as ever present today as it was back in the 20's.
 For this style you need something that gives more of a wet look and allows you to separate thicker hair as you slick it back with a comb or brush.
-The Hairbond Sculptor is perfect to give you the Arthur Shelby look.
+A pomade like the Layrite Original Pomade is perfect to give you the Arthur Shelby look.

 The man who seems to have risen above Shelby brothers John & Arthur in the pecking order, is sporting a classic 20's-30's side parting haircut.
 This is the one that all of the movie stars of this generation would have been rocking, a la Clark Gable and Cary Grant.